Quantitative derivation of a two-phase porous media system from the one-velocity Baer-Nunziato and Kapila systems: Abstract

 \section{Abstract}

-In this paper we investigate two types of relaxation processes quantitatively in the context of small data global-in-time solutions for compressible one-velocity multi-fluid models.
-First, we justify the pressure-relaxation limit from a one-velocity Baer-Nunziato system to a Kapila model as the pressure-relaxation parameter tends to zero, in a uniform manner with respect to the time-relaxation parameter associated to the friction forces modeled in the equation of the velocity.
-This uniformity allows us to further consider the time-relaxation limit for the Kapila model.
-More precisely, we show that the diffusely time-rescaled solution of the Kapila system converges to the solution of a two-phase porous media type system as the time-relaxation parameter tends to zero.
-For both relaxation limits, we exhibit explicit \emph{convergence rates}.
+We derive a novel two-phase flow system in porous media as a relaxation limit of compressible multi-fluid systems.
+Considering a one-velocity Baer-Nunziato system with friction forces, we first justify its pressure-relaxation limit toward a Kapila model in a uniform manner with respect to the time-relaxation parameter associated with the friction forces.
+Then, we show that the diffusely rescaled solutions of the damped Kapila system converge to the solutions of the new two-phase porous media system as the time-relaxation parameter tends to zero.
+In addition, we also prove the convergence of the Baer-Nunziato system to the same two-phase porous media system as both relaxation parameters tend to zero.
+For each relaxation limit, we exhibit sharp rates of convergence in a critical regularity setting.

-Our proof of existence results are based on an elaborate low-frequency and high-frequency analysis via the Littlewood-Paley decomposition and it includes three main ingredients: a refined spectral analysis for the linearized problem to determine the threshold of frequencies explicitly in terms of the time-relaxation parameter, the introduction of an effective flux in the low-frequency region to overcome the loss of parameters due to the {\em overdamping phenomenon}, and the renormalized energy estimates in the high-frequency region to cancel higher-order nonlinear terms.
-To show the convergence rates, we discover several {\em auxiliary unknowns} that reveal better structures.
-In conclusion, our approach may be applied to a class of \emph{non-symmetric} partially dissipative hyperbolic system with rough coefficients which do not have any time-integrability, in the context of overdamping phenomenon.
-It extends the latest results of Danchin and the first author \cite{c0, c1}.
+Our proof is based on an elaborate low-frequency and high-frequency analysis via the Littlewood-Paley decomposition and includes three main ingredients: a refined spectral analysis of the linearized problem to determine the frequency threshold explicitly in terms of the time-relaxation parameter, the introduction of an effective flux in the low-frequency region to overcome the loss of parameters due to the {\em overdamping phenomenon}, and renormalized energy estimates in the high-frequency region to cancel higher-order nonlinear terms.
+To justify the convergence rates, we discover several {\em auxiliary unknowns} allowing us to recover crucial $\mathcal{O}(\varepsilon)$ bounds.